Single (football): Canadian Football League

 The lowest scoring game in CFL history, a 1–0 victory by the Montreal Alouettes over the Ottawa Rough Riders in 1966, had no scoring except for a single in the fourth quarter on a missed field goal attempt.

 In the CFL and its predecessor leagues, the most rouges ever scored by one kicker in a game is 11, by Ben Simpson of the Hamilton Tigers against the Montreal AAA Winged Wheelers on October 29, 1910.
 The final score was 14–7 in favour of Hamilton.
+Hugh Gall holds the Grey Cup record, with eight singles for the Toronto Varsity Blues football team in the inaugural Grey Cup.
 However, this was before the modern CFL was founded, and so it does not count as a CFL record.